Citizen Engagement on the Environment

 - A series of two-day public dialogues which will engage 150 citizens and invite them to deliberate on environmental issues alongside environmental experts.

-The study will take place between November 2018 and November 2020.
+The study took place between November 2018 and November 2020.

-NatCen are undertaking the study in partnership with a consortium of organisations and individuals who possess the relevant methodological and substantive expertise:
+NatCen have undertaken the study in partnership with a consortium of organisations and individuals who possess the relevant methodological and substantive expertise:

 Additional public dialogue facilitators: